rdpopov/nvim-sak/README.md

 keymap('x','<leader><leader>', ":normal ",{noremap = true, desc="Execute normal mode command over visual selecetion"}) keymap('n','Q', '@q',{noremap = true, silent = true,desc = "Shorthand for executing register q"})
 ```

-## Why this is a thing?
-Tried kak and helix, liked this mode.
-And I would consider switching to them
-just for this, it's quite handy.
-But everything else is different.
-Helix has no
-plugins/scripting, though the base package is good.
-Kakoune can be scripted with
-bash, and hwo it interfaces with basic tools is nice, but otherwise also
-esoteric.
-This kinda gives me the main thing that I liked them for.
-It doesn't
-doesn't have the transformations that can be done with kakoune, I might add some
-if they become useful.